MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-configure.md

 ## Choose a Linux target

 When you open a CMake project folder, Visual Studio parses the *CMakeLists.txt* file and specifies a Windows target of **x86-Debug**.
-To target a remote Linux system, you'll change the project settings, based on your Linux compiler, to something like **Linux-Debug** or **Linux-Release**.
+To target a remote Linux system, you'll change the project settings based on your Linux compiler.
+For example, if you are using GCC on Linux and compiling with debug info, you'll chose:  **Linux-GCC-Debug** or **Linux-GCC-Release**.

 If you specify a remote Linux target, your source is copied to the remote system.